You can collect Unemployment Insurance if:

 Job Training: If you enroll in a training program approved by DUA:

-- You receive 26 additional weeks of UI.
+- You get up to 26 additional weeks of UI.

 Domestic Violence and Court Appearance